solomon-brew/dotfiles/README.md

 # dotfiles

 My dotfiles and environment configurations.

-A clean and fresh dotfiles.
+A clean and simple dotfiles, optimized to omarchy.